StianBPedersen/wp_plugin_easterquiz/README.txt

 Donate link: www.påskenøtter.com
 Tags: påskenøtter
 Requires at least: 3.0.0
-Tested up to: 3.6
+Tested up to: 3.8.1
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Add your advent-calendar (from www.advent-calendar.net) to any page or post in Wordpress.
+Add your Easter Quiz to any page or post in Wordpress.
 We do not recommend displaying it in a widget area unless the width of the area is at least equal to an iPhone screen.

-Use the [my_calendar] shortcode to display calendar in any page/post.
+Use the [easter_quiz] shortcode to display calendar in any page/post.

 **Available options**